wdmnn/zmk-config/README.md

 If you want to enable features, modify the appropriate ./config/hillside*.conf file.

-To add RGB support, uncomment the lines in the ./config/hillside*.conf file and add the ```&rgb_ug RGB_TOG``` and other keycodes to the keymap adjust layer.
-While RGB is disabled, any RGB control keys behave as transparent keys and activate keys on lower layers, which can be confusing.

 The Hillside shield definition files should *not* need to be modified and are in ./config/boards/shields.

-More information about each keymap is in their readme files.